jbolns/LOKAL_for_Kafka/README.md

 **Context-awareness.** In its generic form, LfK is not designed to consider the specific needs of any given industry.

-## Having troubles?
-LfK is a sophisticated solution for a complex problem.
-Challenges may arise.

-Do get in touch if you feel stuck: hello@polyzentrik.com.

 ## License
-LfK is an open-source product by [polyzentrik.com](https://www.polyzentrik.com/), released under an Apache 2.0 license.
+LfK is released under an Apache 2.0 license.
 The code is available via GitHub: https://github.com/jbolns/LOKAL_for_Kafka.

-You are free to use LfK in any way that meets the requirements in the license.

-As per the license, LfK comes with no guarantees whatsoever.

-## Voluntary payments
+## Support the development of LfK
 If you find LfK useful and want it to be maintained, please consider [making a voluntary payment](https://www.polyzentrik.com/help-us-help/).

-Better yet, get in touch for implementation assistance and continued support: hello@polyzentrik.com.
+Or get in touch for implementation assistance and continued support: hello@polyzentrik.com.